himbeer-toni/WebGit/README.md

 ### Self-contained

-WebGit is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
+GitPeek is fully self-contained: it requires only a standard PHP installation and Git on the server (plus optional CSS for themes).
 There are no external dependencies or required PHP extensions beyond what is typically bundled with PHP itself.

 ## Git Binary Selection

-WebGit can use a special setuid copy of the `git` binary to avoid permission issues that often occur when the webserver runs as a different user than the owner of the repositories.
+GitPeek can use a special setuid copy of the `git` binary to avoid permission issues that often occur when the webserver runs as a different user than the owner of the repositories.

-- **If a setuid git binary (default `/home/pi/gitrepos/webgit`) exists and is executable, WebGit will use it.**
+- **If a setuid git binary (default `/home/pi/gitrepos/webgit`) exists and is executable, GitPeek will use it.**
-- **If it does not exist, WebGit will fall back to the system git (`/usr/bin/git` or `git` in `$PATH`).**
+- **If it does not exist, GitPeek will fall back to the system git (`/usr/bin/git` or `git` in `$PATH`).**

 > **Note:** In most real-world setups, a setuid git binary is required to allow the web server (often running as `www-data`) to access repositories owned by another user (e.g., `pi`).
 Without it, you may encounter permission errors or git refusing to operate due to "dubious ownership."
 For development or single-user installations where the web server and repositories share ownership, the system git may suffice.